-In addition to regular team briefs, training on modern slavery has been given to current employees and new hires.
-Refresher training was rolled-out to current employees during 2019.
+In addition to regular team briefs, training on modern slavery is being has been given to current employees and new hires, and refresher training was rolled-out during 2019.
 The training educates employees on the issues surrounding modern slavery and what to do if they suspect that it is taking place either internally or within our supply chain.